Benton Park West, St. Louis: Arts and Culture

 Benton Park West is home to many local art galleries and locally made stores, most of which are located on Cherokee Street.
-Home to the largest concentration of Hispanic owned restaurants, bakeries, grocery stores, and other retail, Benton Park West is fortunate to have a diverse and celebrated community.
+Home to the largest concentration of Hispanic owned restaurants, bakeries, grocery stores, and other retail, Benton Park West is a diverse and celebrated community.

 There are numerous street festivals held along Cherokee Street.
 Cinco de Mayo: A Cherokee Street Festival is one of the largest.
 Organized by Cherokee Street Development League, the Cinco de Mayo festival hosts three stages of musics, food and beverage vendors along the street, and other activities.
 The People's Joy Parade is also a part of the Cinco de Mayo festival and is organized by C.A.M.P.

 IndiHop is a partnership between Cherokee Street and the Grove.
 It's independent neighborhoods celebrating independent breweries.
 Guests taste independent beers in various locations traveling between the neighborhoods.

 The Mexican Independence Day celebration, Fiestaas Patrias STL, is held in September.
 Originally the festival was owned and managed by the Cherokee Street Latino Business Association, but was sold to Latinos in Axion STL who now manages the annual festival.